Dr Sara Heitlinger

 Newcastle upon Tyne,

-My research interests include participatory design local digital democracy.
-Before joining Open Lab I was a Researcher Co-Investigator on Connected Seeds and Sensors, an 18 month EPSRC-funded Research in the Wild – Internet of Things (IoT) project based at Queen Mary University of London, where I investigated co-designing digital technologies with urban agricultural communities to support more sustainable food consumption and production in the city.
-Through the development of a Connected Seeds Library the project combined smart sensors, data collection, and Participatory Design to raise awareness, empower communities and increase participation in sustainable urban food practices.
+Before joining Newcastle University, I was a Researcher Co-Investigator on Connected Seeds and Sensors, an 18-month EPSRC-funded Research in the Wild – Internet of Things (IoT) project based at Queen Mary University of London, where I investigated co-designing digital technologies with urban agricultural communities to support more sustainable food consumption and production in the city.
+The project involved smart sensors, data collection, and an interactive seed library to raise awareness, empower communities and increase participation in sustainable urban food practices.
 Connected Seeds and Sensors grew out of my PhD work, which I completed at the Media and Arts Technology Doctoral Training Centre at QMUL.

 - Heitlinger S, Bryan-Kinns N, Jefferies J. The talking plants: an interactive system for grassroots urban food-growing communities.
 In: CHI '14 Extended Abstracts on Human Factors in Computing Systems.
 2014, Toronto, Canada: ACM.